khanadm/OSSEC-SETUP/README.md

 Step 6: Test the Configuration
-To test configuration, send an email using the "mail" commans, and replace "recipient@email.com" with the email address you want to send the email to −
+To test the configuration, send an email using the "mail" command, and replace "recipient@email.com" with the email address you want to send the email to −

 ```
 echo "Test email" | mail -s "Test subject" recipient@email.com